 - Does the data help me make a decision this week?

-- How many clicks until insight?
+- How many clicks until the useful part?

 - Is this useful to a CEO, not just a specialist?